2018 Lecture Series: Where the Land Meets the Sea

 Michelle Bachman, Habitat Coordinator, New England Fishery Management Council

 There’s another type of protected ocean area off New England.
 NEFMC designates closed areas in order to protect 28 different species from trawling, dredging, and other fishing activities.
-Michelle will discuss, in particular, a new mosaic of closures along the Eastern Seaboard aimed at protecting deep-sea corals, creatures that are vital to the sea’s web of life and yet extremely vulnerable to human disturbances.
+Michelle discussed, in particular, a new mosaic of closures along the Eastern Seaboard aimed at protecting deep-sea corals, creatures that are vital to the sea’s web of life and yet extremely vulnerable to human disturbances.

 Banner Captions: (left image) Primnoa corals and anemones.
 Corals and anemones were observed at Western Jordan Basin by the Kraken 2 ROV in 2014.
 Credit: Gulf of Maine Deep Coral Science Team 2014/NURTEC-UConn/NOAA Fisheries/UMaine. (right image) A map of Stellwagen Bank National Marine Sanctuary.